 - Clarification of what constitutes proper service.
 Labor Code section 139.21(b) requires a written notice of suspension and right to hearing.
 The emergency regulations require the notice to be served by registered or certified mail.
 (8 C.C.R. section 9788.1(e).)
 The DWC practice at first was to send out the notices by certified mail, return receipt requested.
 In at least four instances, Orders of Suspension had to be vacated because of uncertainty that the provider actually received the notice of suspension.
 In those cases, the notices had to be reissued. - Labor Code section 139.21(b)2) provides that "the physician, practitioner, or provider may request a hearing within 10 days from the date the notice is sent by the administrative directory."
 Neither the statute nor the regulations indicate any additional time extension to request a hearing due to the service of the notice of suspension by mail.
 The DWC needs to consider whether service by mail of the notice of suspension should permit some additional time for a provider to request a hearing. - Circumstances justifying a continuance of the suspension hearing.
 Labor Code section 139.21(b)(2) requires that when the provider requests a hearing, "the hearing shall be held within 30 days of the receipt of the request."
 The emergency regulations make no provision for any good cause continuance of the hearing date, once set, no matter what the reason, nor whether the request for continuance is still within the 30 days of receipt of the request for hearing or for a continuance to a date after that time period.
-The DWC is considering good cause adjustments to the regulations. - Whether an Order of Suspension can be amended to include any subsequent conviction of the physician, practitioner or provider that meets the criteria specified in Labor Code section 139.2(a)?
+The DWC is considering good cause adjustments to the regulations. - Whether an Order of Suspension can be amended to include any additional conviction or other statutory basis for suspension of the physician, practitioner or provider that meets the criteria specified in Labor Code section 139.21(a).

-Court cases challenging the constitutionality of the suspension law and regulations.
-Three cases have recently been filed challenging the constitutionality of the Labor Code section 139.21 and the administrative procedure it establishes for suspending providers.
-One of them was filed as recently as June 5, 2017.
+Five cases have recently been filed challenging the constitutionality of the Labor Code section 139.21 and the administrative procedures adopted for suspending providers.
+One of them was filed as recently as September 1, 2017.
 Those cases are: (1) Sobol v.
-Parisotto, Los Angeles Superior Court Case No. BS169849, filed June 5, 2017; (2) Barri v.
+Parisotto, et al., Los Angeles Superior Court Case No. BS169849, filed June 5, 2017; (2) Barri v.
 Workers' Compensation Appeals Board, Cal.
-Court of Appeal Case No. G054838 (Fourth Appellate District), filed February 14, 2017; and (3) Cohen v.
-Administrative Director, Sacramento Superior Case No. 34-2017-80002577, filed April 21, 2017.
-DWC will need to review and assess these cases and determine if the emergency regulations require alteration before submitting the regulations in final form, based upon the issues raised in these lawsuits.
+Court of Appeal Case No. G054838 (Fourth Appellate District), filed February 14, 2017; (3) Cohen v.
+Administrative Director, Sacramento Superior Case No. 34-2017-80002577, filed April 21, 2017; (4) Healthsmart Pacific, Inc. dba Pacific Hospital of Long Beach and Michael D. Drobot v.
+Department of Industrial Relations, et al., Los Angeles Superior Court Case No. BS170361, filed August 1, 2017; and (5) Iglesias v.
+California Division of Workers' Compensation, et al., Los Angeles Superior Court Case No. BS 170614, filed September 1, 2017.

+The DWC will need to review and assess these cases thoroughly and determine if the emergency regulations require alteration before submitting the regulations in final form, based upon the issues raised in these lawsuits.